RokeAlvo/nuxt-generate-progress-bar/README.md

-# Nuxt-module for progress bar on generate logs
+# Nuxt module for the generation progress bar

 ![demo](demo.gif)